angelr1076/MapAttackRemastered/README.md

 5. Cleaned up a lot of the HTML element names

+6. Added a .gitignore file to hide Google Map API key

 If you'd like to clone the game, run "git clone "

 Install Node on your machine, you can do that from the command line or directly from [link to Node](https://nodejs.org/en/download/) .
 There are plenty of resources out there explaining how to install Node on your machine so I'll save myself some time and space here.